Tutorial | Awesome Learning to Hash Add your paper to Learning2Hash

 LSH Precision@10

-As the Hamming radius increases from 0 to 10 we start retrieving more and more images from the database in our candidate set, and this leads to a corresponding sharp increase in the query time which will approach a standard brute force search time (~53 seconds) when the returned candidate set equals the entire database.
+As the Hamming radius increases from 0 to 10, we begin retrieving more images from the database in our candidate set.
+This leads to a noticeable spike in query time, which can eventually approach the time required for a standard brute force search (~53 seconds) when the candidate set includes the entire database.

 LSH Time